Hjorthmedh/RGCmorphology/ms/intro.md

 ### Stratification Depth and Bistratification distance

 Commonly, stratification depth is defined as the center of mass of the dendritic tree relative to the two VAChT bands [@Kong2005; @Sumbul2014-vm] that mark the locations of the starburst amacrine cells.
-Due to unreliable labelling the locations of the two VAChT bands are unknown;
-instead the depth is measured relative to the soma.
+Due to unreliable labelling the locations of the two VAChT bands are unknown in our study; instead the depth is measured relative to the soma.

 Bistratification distance is the distance between the upper and lower parts of the dendritic tree (Figure 2C).
 Two Gaussians are fitted to a